Azure/iotedge/doc/devguide.md

 If you want to run tests outside of the pipelines, you will need to be running linux.

+## Warnings

+- If you have upgraded the most recent API version and have backported to 1.2, make sure PR for main is merged before the PR to 1.2.
+This is because the pipelines for main rely on images built from 1.2.

 ## Setup

 Make sure the following dependencies are installed in your environment before you build IoT Edge code: